-Admission to St. Joseph's College of Nursing is highly competitive and primarily based on academic achievements (high school and/ or college grade point average), strength of curriculum, standardized test scores, personal statement, extracurricular, volunteer and/or work experience and recommendations.
+Admission to St. Joseph's College of Nursing is highly competitive and primarily based on academic achievements (high school and/ or college grade point average), strength of curriculum, standardized test scores (high school students only), personal statement, extracurricular, volunteer, and/or work experience and recommendations.